 Coordinating conjunction connect a wor ... o a word, a clause a phrase.
 The sen elements conjunction must be equal.
-Common coordinating conjunctions are: and, but, r nor, for, yet, so.
+Common coordinating conjunctions are: and, but, renor, for, yet, so.

-Coordinating conjunctions used in pair de called correlative conjunctions.
-Common correlative conjunctions are: either, or; neither, nor; not only, but also; both ad; whether, or.
-Examples: Both raccoons and squ ♠ ls frequently invade our birdfeeders.
+Coordinating conjunctions used in pair the called correlative conjunctions.
+Common correlative conjunctions are: either, or; neither, nor; not only, but also; both and; whether, or. → Examples: Both raccoons and sque is frequently invade our birdfeeders.